johanley/covid-19-canada/README.md

 # Data

-The data is provided as *.csv files*.
-Such files can be loaded into spreadsheet tools, and into relational databases.
-The files are also provided as *SQL scripts*, that create a schema and load the data.

-There are 14 jurisdictions in all: 10 provinces, 3 territories, and the federal government.

-The main data has 3 parts:
+The data will likely have 3 parts:

 * *basic stats*: time-series of basic stats for each jurisdiction.
   This data is taken (daily) from official government web sites.
-* *timeline*: time-series of news events for each jurisdiction.
+* *time-line*: time-series of news events for each jurisdiction.
   Expected to be updated daily by site admins (or even more frequently).
+  Currently, I don't know of any project that is gathering this data in an open manner, so this is likely new.
 * (possibly) *explainer pages*: general background information.
   Usually not tied to a specific jurisdiction, and updated only occasionally.
+  (This would not be part of any web API.)

 The basic stats from each jurisdiction have minor variations.
 Each jurisdiction publishes its own data set, as they see fit.
 The exact meaning of things sometimes has subtle differences between jurisdictions.
 In addition, sometimes there are abrupt changes in the data, because of changes to definitions and procedures by a given jurisdiction.

-The desired core stats (as of a given date-time) are:
+The basic stats (as of a given date-time) are here simplified into:

 * cumulative number of tests performed (regardless of outcome, or whether they've been completed)
 * cumulative number of *known cases*, interpreting that to mean *confirmed* AND *probable/presumptive* cases